jssteinberg/config/README.md

 ## Vim 8 +lua

 A Vim config that works without plugins.
 It gives no errors on missing plugins unless keymaps/commands requiring plugins are used.
-Requries:
+Requires:

-- Vim >= version 8 +lua.
+- Vim >= version 8 +lua
 - Package managing with [minpac](//github.com/k-takata/minpac)
+- Plugins require Git, Rust

 ## Maintenance